-Important: You can use either Hadoop groups or local groups, but not both at the same time.
+Important: You can not use both Hadoop groups or local groups at the same time.
 Use local groups if you want to do a quick proof-of-concept.
 For production, use Hadoop groups.

 To configure Hadoop groups:

 Set the sentry.provider property in sentry-site.xml to org.apache.sentry.provider.file.HadoopGroupResourceAuthorizationProvider.